CarlisleMa/cs2620-final-project-MCP/README.md

 ### Todo Service

-The Todo Service allows for task management:
+The Todo Service allows for task management with persistent storage using SQLite:

 **Key Methods:**
 - Task creation, retrieval, updating, and deletion
 - Task listing and filtering

+**Persistence:**
+- Tasks are stored in a SQLite database located in the `data/todo.db` file
+- Data persists between server restarts
+- Automatic database creation and initialization

 ### Calendar Service